Fire Pit Or Outdoor Fireplace, A Comparison – Part 1

 Now that spring is officially in the air, I offer some practical and design considerations for incorporating fireplaces and fire pits into outdoor rooms or landscaping.
 Part 1 is the practical differences.

 Outdoor fireplaces are pretty much what the name suggests: fireplaces like you might find indoors, designed and built in a way that can withstand and function when exposed to the elements.
 You will find most of the characteristics of indoor fireplaces in their outdoor counterparts: a firebox of some sort to contain the flames and radiate heat, and a chimney or vent to direct smoke or other byproducts of burning.
-They can be as raw as masonry structures in which wood is burned, or as technically advanced as stainless steel versions of the high-efficiency gas fireplaces found in many modern homes.
-These often incorporate glass enclosures, to protect the fire from wind, and to ensure a clean, efficient and consistent burn.
+They can be as raw as masonry structures in which wood is burned, or as technologically advanced as stainless steel versions of the high-efficiency gas fireplaces found in many modern homes.
+These often incorporate glass enclosures, to protect the fire from wind, and to ensure a clean, efficient, and consistent burn.
 The glass may also serve the purpose of radiating heat, which is far more effective in outdoor applications than blowers.
-This being said, outdoor fireplaces are really less for heating and more for comfort and ambience.
+This being said, outdoor fireplaces are really less for heating and more for comfort and ambiance.

 As with living rooms, fireplaces and fire pits can be dramatic focal points for outdoor rooms, and create natural gathering spots for entertaining and conversation.
 And with current technology and the availability of clean-burning fuels, incorporating one into an outdoor space is relatively easy.
-In Part 2, I will discuss the aesthetic differences between outdoor fireplaces and fire pits, and considerations one should make when designing around one.
+In Part 2, I will discuss the aesthetic differences between outdoor fireplaces and fire pits, and the considerations one should make when designing around one.